deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 <p align="center"> <img src="https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/appendix/coursera/week%206.png"> </p>

 ### Fast.ai
-`TODO: Start doing Kaggle competitions as proof of having followed these courses?`
 The courses from [fast.ai](https://www.fast.ai/) got recommended by a teacher as extra and more advanced material.
 They offer a Python package that allows the usage of more state of the art deep learnings methods, in a more simple and less code intensive way than is currently (21-11-2018) possible with Keras and TensorFlow.
 Their course material consists of lectures and example notebooks of the covered material during those lectures.
 The following courses have been followed.

 * Deep learning part 1